zetamorph/sparkpost-publisher/README.md

 `spp draft` command with the same options as the publish command.

+## Verbose
+Add the `-v` flag for more verbosity.
+Helpful to identify any errors.

 # Permissions
 The SparkPost API key needs the following permissions: